-When almost every object either contains a computer or can have a tab attached to it, obtaining information will be trivial: "Who made that dress?
+My colleagues and I at PARC believe that what we call ubiquitous computing will gradually emerge as the dominant mode of computer access over the next 20 "Who made that dress?
 Are there any more in the store?
 What was the name of the designer of that suit I liked last week?"
-The computing environment knows the suit you looked at for a long time last week because it knows both of your locations, and, it can retroactively find the designer's name even if it did not interest you at the time.
+The computing environment knows the suit you looked at for a long time last week because it knows both of your locations, and it can retroactively find the designer's name even though that information did not interest you at the time.

 Sociologically, ubiquitous computing may mean the decline of the computer addict.
-In the 1910's and 1920's many people "hacked" on crystal sets to take advantage of the new high tech world of radio.
-Now crystal-and-cat's whisker receivers are rare, because radios are ubiquitous.
+In the 1910s and 1920s many people "hacked" on crystal sets to take advantage of the new high-tech world of radio.
+Now crystal-andcat's-whisker receivers are rare because highquality radios are ubiquitous.
 In addition, embodied virtuality will bring computers to the presidents of industries and countries for nearly the first time.
 Computer access will penetrate all groups in society.

 Most important, ubiquitous computers will help overcome the problem of information overload.
 There is more information available at our fingertips during a walk in the woods than in any computer system, yet people find a walk among trees relaxing and computers frustrating.
-Machines that fit the human environment, instead of forcing humans to enter theirs, will make using a computer as refreshing as taking a walk in the woods.
+Machines that fit the human environment instead of forcing humans to enter theirs will make using a computer as refreshing as taking a walk in the woods.